 4. Today the population of Dutch Harbor and Unalaska hovers around 4,375 people.

-5. In a November, 2013, report by NOAA, Dutch Harbor ranked as the # 1 United States fishing port with 752 million pounds of fish valued at $214 million crossing those docks during the prior year.
+5. In a November, 2013 report by NOAA, Dutch Harbor ranked as the # 1 United States fishing port with 752 million pounds of fish valued at $214 million crossing those docks during 2012.

-6. The Dutch Harbor crabbing fleet is featured in Deadliest Catch, the reality television series produced for the Discovery Channel by Original Productions.
-In it’s 10th season, the series portrays real life events aboard fishing vessels in the Bering Sea.
+6. The Dutch Harbor crabbing fleet is featured in the Deadliest Catch – the reality television series produced for the Discovery Channel by Original Productions.
+In it’s 13th season, the series portrays real life events aboard fishing vessels in the Bering Sea.
 The show is viewed in more than 200 countries.
+The 13th season premires on April 11, 2017

 7. Latitudes, the bar featured in season 3 of the “Deadliest Catch“ closed in 2007.
-But long before reality tv, the same bar was the infamous Elbow Room, a place Playboy magazine rated as the “roughest bar in the U.S.”
+But long before reality television, the same bar was the infamous Elbow Room, a place Playboy magazine called the “roughest bar in the U.S.”

 8. In 1825, the Russian Orthodox Church of the Holy Ascension was built in Unalaska.
-The founding priest, Ivan Veniaminov, later canonized as Saint Innocent of Alaska, composed the first Aleut writing system with local assistance, and translated scripture into Aleut.
+The founding priest, Ivan Veniaminov, was later canonized as Saint Innocent of Alaska.
+With local assistance, Father Veniaminov composed the first Aleut writing system, and translated scripture into Aleut.

-9. The Unalaska City School District, with an enrollment of 409 students (K-12th grade) for the 2013 – 2014 school year, was named one of the 100 best school districts in the United States by Offspring Magazine, a Forbes publication.
+9. The Unalaska City School District — with an enrollment of less than 500 students (K-12th grade) — was named one of the 100 best school districts in the United States by Offspring Magazine, a Forbes publication.

-11. You can get to Dutch Harbor via The Alaska State Ferry from Kodiak once every two weeks between April and October.
+11. You can get to Dutch Harbor via The Alaska State Ferry from Kodiak once every two weeks, but only between the months of April and October.

 Have you visited Dutch Harbor, Alaska?
 What fun fact can you add to this list?